Simon Surname Meaning, History & Origin

 It took him a long, very long time, to tell this story in his plays.

 - Henry Simon was a German-born engineer who revolutionized Britain’s flour milling industry in the late 19th century.

-- Dick Simon was the co-founder of the publishing house Simon & Shuster.
+- Dick Simon was the co-founder of the publishing house Simon & Shuster in 1924.
 His daughter is the singer Carly Simon.

 - William E Simon was US Treasury Secretary from 1974 to 1977.

 - Neil Simon is a well-known American playwright and screenwriter.

 - Paul Simon is a highly-acclaimed American musician and singer/songwriter.